Alamin2017/Al-Amin/README.md

 What is Appium:

-Appium is an open-source test automation framework for use with native, hybrid, and mobile apps.
+Appium is an open-source test automation framework for native, hybrid, and mobile apps.
-It drives Android, iOS apps using the WebDriver protocol.
+It drives Android, and iOS apps using the WebDriver protocol.

 Need to Install software for setting up Environment Appium with Java for Mobile Application Automation: